A case study showing the redesign of Shazam's structure, from ideation to final visuals.

 These screens show the app before the rearchitecture

-The app navigation and general design had not been updated for 3 years.
+• The app navigation and general design had not been updated in 3 years.
 We wanted to give it a fresh look and feel.

-To start with, our main objectives were the following:
+The main objectives of the redesign were the following:

 • Simplify our app architecture to improve the way people discover music.